Hand-written diary by an unknown sailor, HMAS Sydney (I) - Part 2

 Island. and entered Dry Dock.

 23rd 9.
-0 am. left Dry dock. and secured along-
+0 am. left Dry dock. and secured alongside

-side oil Jetty & received (190 Tones) of Oil.
+oil Jetty & received (190 Tons) of Oil.

 3.0 pm.
-Secured alongside Jetty Garden Oil.
+Secured alongside Jetty Garden Island.

 Hulk.
-City of Hankow brought alongside
+City of Hankow. brought alongside

 Oct 24th Coaling throughout the day.
 Midnight